apibara/dna/README.md

 ### Integrate

-We are developing a collection of integrations that send data directly where it's needed.
+We provide a collection of integrations that send data directly where it's needed.
 Our integrations support all data from genesis block to the current pending block and they ensure data is kept up-to-date.

- - [x] Webhook: call an HTTP endpoint for each batch of data.
+ - **Webhook**: call an HTTP endpoint for each batch of data.
- - [ ] PostgreSQL: stream data into a specific table, keeping it up-to-date on new blocks and chain reorganizations.
+ - **PostgreSQL**: stream data into a specific table, keeping it up-to-date on new blocks and chain reorganizations.
- - [ ] MongoDB: store data into a specific collection, keeping it up-to-date on new blocks and chain reorganizations.
+ - **MongoDB**: store data into a specific collection, keeping it up-to-date on new blocks and chain reorganizations.
- - [ ] Parquet: generate Parquet files to be used for data analysis.
+ - **Parquet**: generate Parquet files to be used for data analysis.

 ## Getting started